KnowEnG/MetaPath_Analysis/README.md

 ## Prerequisites

-The final version of GeneSet MAPR was written and tested in n 3.5.
+The final version of GeneSet MAPR was written and tested in Python 3.5.
 Certain functionality is known to not work with version 2.7 and earlier.

 The only non-standard python packages that are required are [NumPy](https://numpy.org/) and [scikit-Learn](https://scikit-learn.org/stable/).
 Exact package numbers are listed in the `requirements.txt` file.

 ## QuickStart Tutorial

 In this section, we will walk through a quick example with demo data.
 In this example we will use a heterogeneous network with many edge types.
-We will calculate all meth-paths of length 1, 2, and 3.
-We will then convert these meth-path statistics into gene features for two different input gene sets.
+We will calculate all meta-paths of length 1, 2, and 3.
+We will then convert these meta-path statistics into gene features for two different input gene sets.
 Finally, we will use those features to train an ensemble of classifiers to return a ranked list of related genes for each of our input sets.

 ### Preparing the Heterogeneous Network